-All of the 31 patient Care Quality Commission comment cards we received were positive about the service experienced.
+Care Quality Commission comment cards we received were positive about the caring attitude of staff.
 Patients said they felt the practice offered a good service and staff were helpful, caring and treated them with dignity and respect.

-We spoke with members of the patient reference group (PRG).
+We spoke with four members of the patient participation group (PPG).
 They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.